OSRAM Cool Blue Intense Next Gen Xenon bulbs

 The CBI-NG does not beat the NB220 for hotspot strength, but it is much stronger than most appearance-first options.

 High beam testing showed a real improvement in long-distance visibility compared with factory HID bulbs.
-The original review measured an average 822 lux, with the Acura TL projector showing the biggest improvement.
+The original article measured an average 822 lux, with the Acura TL projector showing the biggest improvement.

-The current chart lists the CBI-NG at 927 high beam lux.
-That is below the Night Breaker 220 but still above the 807-lux reference, which is a good result for a 5300K bulb.
+In the current chart data, we measured the CBI-NG at 927 high beam lux versus the 807 high lux Xenon reference, which is about 15% higher.
+That is below the Night Breaker 220 but still a good result for a 5300K bulb.

 If you spend most of your time in clear weather and care about a modern white beam, this is the better OSRAM fit.
-If you care most about all-weather reach, the NB220 is the stronger choice.
+If you care most about all-weather reach and maximum usable lux, the NB220 is the stronger choice.

 927 high lux+15% vs 807 lux referenceD1S/D2S/D3S/D4S